 We provide a consumer price index for Argentina that uses official CPI data from 1943 to 2007 and chain it to an online price index which spans from 2007 to the present.
 The chained index will be updated regularly on a monthly basis until a new official CPI is released.

 - “Learning from Potentially-Biased Statistics: Household Inflation Perceptions and Expectations in Argentina“, Alberto Cavallo, Guillermo Cruces and Ricardo Perez-Truglia (2016).
-Brookings Papers of Economic Activity – Revise and Resubmit
+Brookings Papers of Economic Activity – Spring 2016

 We study how individuals learn from potentially-biased statistics using data from both a natural and a survey-based experiment obtained during a period of government manipulation of inflation statistics in Argentina (2006-2015).
 Our evidence suggests that households react in a sophisticated way, effectively de-biasing the official data to extract all its useful content, and that they have an asymmetric reaction to inflation signals, with expectations changing more when the inflation rate rises than when it falls.